Screen Printing

 Working Principle of Screen Printing

 The technique of screen printing involves pressing ink through a fine mesh screen onto a substrate.
-The mesh fabric is lied over the fabric then a stencil is applied to it.
+The mesh fabric is laid over the fabric, then a stencil is applied to it.
 Then the ink is pressed onto the fabric through the mesh screen.
 The whole process is done by the squeegee to force the ink through the mesh.

 1. Flatbed Screen Printing